Capability management in business: Types of business capability

 Dorothy Leonard defines three types of business capability that a firm might possess: Core Capabilities, Enabling Capabilities and Supplemental Capabilities.

 Core Capabilities are defined as those "built up over time", that "cannot be easily imitated" and therefore "constitute a competitive advantage for a firm".
 They are distinct from the other types of capability and sufficiently superior to similar capabilities in competitor organizations to provide a "sustainable competitive advantage".
 It is implied that such core capabilities are the product of sustained, long organizational learning.

 Supplemental Capabilities are defined as those that "add value to core capabilities but that could be imitated".

 Enabling Capabilities are defined as those that "are necessary but not sufficient in themselves to competitively distinguish a company."
 In other words, enabling capabilities are those which a firm has to do, in support of its normal operations and core capabilities, but which are not themselves core capabilities (because they could be imitated, developed quickly or would not be very different from competitors' capabilities).
 Enabling capabilities are distinguished from supplemental capabilities in that they are required, but do not necessarily add value to core capabilities.

 A business capability is what a company needs to do to execute its business strategy (e.g., enable e-payments, tailor solutions at point of sale, demonstrate product concepts with customers, combine elastic and non-elastic materials side by side, etc.).

-Another way to think about a capability is that it is an assembly of people, process and technology for a specific purpose.
+Another way to think about a capability is that it is an assembly of people, processes and technology for a specific purpose.

 Capability Management is the active management, over time, of the portfolio of capabilities in a firm – their development and depreciation in conscious response to changes in the business environment.

 Capability management is an approach that uses the organization's customer value proposition to establish performance goals for capabilities based on value contribution.
-It helps drive out inefficiencies in capabilities that contribute low customer impact and focus efficiencies in areas with high financial leverage; while preserving or investing in capabilities for growth.
+It helps drive out inefficiencies in capabilities that contribute to low customer impact and focus efficiencies in areas with high financial leverage; while preserving or investing in capabilities for growth.